IEEEBerkeley/hope-www/labs/kicad-intro/kicad-intro.rst

 Lab Checkoff
 ============
+Submit a lab checkoff `here <https://ieee.berkeley.edu/cgi-bin/hope/submit>`_

-#.
-Show your DRC report, layout, schematic, and output files to an instructor
+Show your DRC report, layout, schematic, and output files to an instructor for check-off.

-   for check-off.
+`Back to HOPE main page <../../pcb.html>`_